eaustin6/RailwayDeployer/README.md

 - Verify your account and accept the terms and conditions of railway.

-- Click on the [button](https://railway.app/new/template?code=FQTjAJ&referralCode=notreallyshikhar) above to deploy Yukki Music bot on railway
+- Click on the [button](https://railway.app/new/template?code=FQTjAJ&referralCode=notreallyshikhar) above to deploy on railway

 <p align="center">
     <img src="https://telegra.ph//file/70528eb60f470f19513f9.jpg" height="360" width="640" alt="RAILWAY"><br><br><br>